jevgenik/manuals/source/files/software/linux/process_management.rst

   - ``ps -f`` - show full format listing (more details about the processes)
   - ``ps aux`` - show all running processes (a - show processes of all users, u - show processes of current user, x - [extended] show processes not attached to a terminal)

+* ``top`` - utility in Linux that provides a real-time, dynamic view of the system's performance.
+It displays information about CPU usage, memory usage, running processes, and more